MATERIALS with Mathew Lynn

 This is distinct from palette knife and spatula painters, whose wisdom needs to be deeply in those tools!

 You will also use different brushes at different stages of the painting.
 For example, when ‘blocking in’ at the start of a painting, you will use large brushes (cheap ones are better) that will help you sketch the composition in quickly, and that you can be a bit rough with.
-Later on, you will move on to more precise brushes to paint details, these ones you can spend a bit more money on.
+Later on you will move on to more precise brushes to paint details, these ones you can spend a bit more money on.

-As a guide you should always try to use the biggest brush possible for a passage of painting, this will build your fluency and sense of energy and mark making in your work, and will stop you from getting bogged down unnecessarily and imprisoned by a small brush.
-In time you will develop your favourite range, and specific types for specific things!
+As a guide you should always try to use the biggest brush possible for a passage of painting!, this will build your fluency and sense of energy and mark making in your work, and will stop you from getting bogged down unnecessarily and imprisoned by a small brush.
+In time you will develop your favourite range, and specific types for specific things.

 Oil painting brushes are larger (longer handle) and have a different numbering system to the shorter handle watercolour brushes, your local art shop will be able to explain this to you.

-Brush Range:
+Brush Range

-Brush Types:
+Brush Types

 Good Quality Hog Bristle ROUND – the most versatile brush, because the better-quality ones come with a pronounced point.
 They can be very gestural and expansive, and then very accurate for finer marks from moment to moment, which will help you with your fluency and speed.
 Sometimes on good days you may find yourself using very few brushes, helped by the versatility of your brush.

 Water Media Synthetics in a variety of shapes – can be great for particular uses and types of oil painting, especially if you are working small, or your work is extremely fine, but they’re generally too soft to use with oil paint and will be VERY frustrating!
+You need a brush that has a certain amount of power and strength to push Oil and Acrylic paint around.

 Please also bring any other brushes that you like to use!
 People working expressively and in abstraction will have their favourite brushes and implements for their personal mark-making.
+There are some amazing large scale brushes that you may love, look for the Omega range of brushes.

-Brush Washing:
+Brush Washing

 Brushes need to be able to unload what you spend all that time mixing, and in an optimal way.
 If you have residual oil, medium or paint drying in the bristles, it can become very difficult to load and unload the paint, and the brush actually starts scratching everything off.